Springe direkt zu Inhalt

 The project "Effects of EU soft law across the multilevel system" aims at an improved understanding of the performance of the EU multilevel system through an analysis of EU soft law effects.
 What is the share of soft versus hard law in specific policy areas?
 When and why is EU soft law implemented in nation states?
 And, when and why is there feedback on the supranational level after national implementation?
 We record soft law characteristics and occurrence at the EU level with a new database covering seven selected policy fields and then analyse the effects in selected cases in Germany and France on the basis of expert interviews and a survey in public administrations.
 The project is carried out in cooperation with Sabine Saurugger and Fabien Terpan from the University of Grenoble and is funded over three years by ANR and DFG.
 More information can be found here.

 - Börzel, Tanja A. and Hartlapp, M. (2022) ’Analyzing Contestation in Behaviour: Polarization and Eurosceptic Dissent in the European Parliament’.
 In Ahrens, P., Elomäki, A. and Kantola, J. (eds) European Parliament’s political groups - Contested democracy in turbulent times.
 (Basingstoke: Palgrave), p.
 97–122.
-To the article.
+Zum Artikel

 - Hartlapp, M. & Hofmann, A. (2021).
 The use of EU soft law by national courts and bureaucrats: how relation to hard law and policy maturity matter.
 West European Politics, 44(1).
-To the article
+Zum Artikel

 III.
 Representation

-In this research stream, we explore how citizens are represented in elected governments and political institutions.
-The starting point of our analyses is a generally perceived representation deficit - especially among women, economically weak groups or ethnic minorities.
-We try to make this deficit measurable and to capture its effects on political decisions and outcomes.
-Additionally, we ask what responses are being developed in established democracies to representational deficits.
+In this focus area, we investigate how citizens are represented in elected governments and political institutions.
+The starting point of our analyses is a widely perceived representation deficit, particularly concerning women, economically disadvantaged groups, and ethnic minorities.
+We seek to measure this deficit and assess its effects on political decisions and outcomes.
+We also examine what responses to representation deficits have been developed in established democracies.

-- Blome, A. and Hartlapp, M. (2023) Can deliberative-participatory fora cure representation gaps in France and Germany?
-In Politische Viertjahresschrift, p.473-98.
+- Blome, A. und Hartlapp, M. (2023) Can deliberative-participatory fora cure representation gaps in France and Germany?
+In Politische Vierteljahresschrift, p.473-98.
+Zum Artikel

-- Blome, A. and Hartlapp, M. (2022) ’Women in the Commission: patterns and shapers of descriptive representation’.
+- Hartlapp, M. and Blome, A. (2022) ’Women in the Commission: patterns and shapers of descriptive representation’.
 In Müller, H. and Tömmel, I. (eds) Women and Leadership in the European Union.
 (Oxford: Oxford University Press), p.
 55–73.
 Zum Artikel

-- Blome, A. & Hartlapp, M. (2021) "Women at the Top of the European Commission – Drivers and Barriers", to the Paper, Contribution to the Webinar "Gender equality in the Commission – will the EU reach its goals?", Swedish Institute for European Policy Analysis.
-To the Webinar
+- Blome, A. & Hartlapp, M. (2021) "Women at the Top of the European Commission – Drivers and Barriers", zum Paper, Beitrag im Rahmen des Webinars "Gender equality in the Commission – will the EU reach its goals?" des Swedish Institute for European Policy Analysis.
+Zum Webinar

 Recent Publications